UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 The lines after `%post` are the `conda install` instructions that you would have typed into your terminal.
 Note that you do not need to write `conda create` or `conda activate` in this `.def` file.

+> [!NOTE]
---> On this GitHub repository, I have created `.def` files of common bioinformatics software that can be used to create `.sif` container images to be used within CHTC.
-You can use them to build your own .sif images, OR use the template above and replace what follows the `%post` line with your own tool you want to install from conda.
+> On this GitHub repository under [`recipe`](https://github.com/UW-Madison-Bacteriology-Bioinformatics/chtc-containers/tree/main/recipes),I have created `.def` files of common bioinformatics software that can be used to create `.sif` container images to be used within CHTC.
+> You can use them to build your own .sif images, OR use the template above and replace what follows the `%post` line with your own tool you want to install from conda.

 ### Starting an interactive job to create a container:
 Once you have a `.def` file, create a `build.sub` file, that will be used to start an interactive job `condor_submit -i build.sub`: